JESSE PESTA

 July 2016: A piece I wrote with Preetika Rana, “The Dangerous Meeting of Women and Fire,” won the the South Asian Journalists Association’s top prize for enterprise reporting.

 July 2016: The interactive project “Death on India’s Route 66” I wrote and reported with Krishna Pokharel and Preetika Rana was awarded the Clarion prize for feature writing.
-Here’s the interactive part of the project, where we profile everyone on the bus that fateful night.

 January 2016: Delighted to be an adviser again to master’s students at Columbia University’s graduate program for investigative journalism, the Stabile Center.